 Applications of Formula Mass

 Formula mass is particularly useful for ionic compounds and network solids, where discrete molecules do not exist.
 It helps in determining the mass proportions of elements in a compound, which is important for stoichiometric calculations.
-For instance, when designing experiments or analyzing reaction products involving ionic compounds, the formula mass is used to calculate the mass relationships between reactants and products.
+To give you an idea, when designing experiments or analyzing reaction products involving ionic compounds, the formula mass is used to calculate the mass relationships between reactants and products.

 Examples of Formula Mass Calculations